-How to become a science student and researcher: Zahra's story
+How to become a clinical research scientist: Zahra's story

 To make sure a test is fair, another scientist should be able to repeat it and get the same results.